MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-result-types.md

 - **One or more conditions** to compare each search result against.
 Examples of conditions are content source and title.
 - A **result layout** to use for search results that meet the conditions.
 The resulting layout controls how the results that meet the conditions appear on the search results page.

 You can use multiple result types for content displayed in a vertical.
 This may be important when you combine multiple content sources into a single vertical.
 It can also be used for a more impactful layout even when there is only one content type.
 For example, in a vertical that displays incident details, you can customize "high severity" incidents to have more prominent colors than "low severity" incidents.
-This can be done by defining conditions on the 'serverity'  property in the **Rules** section.
+This can be done by defining conditions on the 'severity' property in the **Rules** section.

 ## Create or update result types

-The result type management experience is wizard driven, you're guided through steps to define the name, content source, rules and layout.
+The result type management experience is wizard driven, you're guided through steps to define the name, content source, rules, and layout.
 Result types can be customized at both the organization-level and SharePoint site level.

 ### Manage organization-level result types